In this section...

 • Describe how their product works, evaluating what went well and what could be done differently

-• To know how to follow a basic method to make a structure, with support.
+• To be able to follow a design to make a puppet.

 Year 2